NBA Draft Wizard FAQ

 What is the Draft Assistant?

 The Draft Assistant helps you optimize your picks during your draft with the least amount of stress.
-The Assistant comes in 2 separate versions.
+The Assistant comes in 2 separate forms:

 Manual Assistant (PRO)

 Stress-free Draft TrackingOur draft sync assistants connects with your actual drafts on Yahoo, ESPN, CBS and Fantrax, so taken players are automatically crossed off your cheat sheet.
 It's "hands-free" tracking at its best!
 The Manual Assistant (CBS, Fox Sports, etc), offers a dead simple way to manually track your draft.
 Just start typing the drafted player's name and he'll come up through our fast player search.
 Or, you can simply note that the player has been drafted through the drop down link next to each player's name in your cheat sheet and player queue.